voceconnect/voce-post-meta-date/pickadate/README.md

 - and a whole bunch of other stuff.

-Make sure to run the `grunt develop` task before making any changes to compile it into CSS.
+After making any changes, run `grunt less:themes` to compile it into CSS.

 <br>
 ## Versioning

-To maintain consistency in the sort of changes to expect with version bumps, [Semantic Versioning guidelines](http://semver.org/) is followed as closely as possible:
+To maintain some consistency in the sort of changes to expect with version bumps, [Semantic Versioning guidelines](http://semver.org/) will now be followed as closely as possible:

 `<major>.<minor>.<patch>`